Does the ROVER service provide certificates for individuals born in states other than Georgia?

 What additional fees may be incurred with the online order of one birth or death certificate?

-What forms of payment are accepted when ordering a certificate online?
+How do I pay when ordering a certificate online?

 What is the explanation of "Pen in Hand"?